 There is little visible sexual difference between male and female leopard geckos.
 The male seems to have a broader head and neck than the female and their body is usually somewhat larger.
 However, looking at the undersides, adult males have a prominent V-shaped row of pre-anal pores while the pre-anal pores of the female are barely noticeable.
 Adult males also have hemipenile swellings and a wider tail base.

-Life Cycle and Social Structure: Sexual maturity is dependent in weight, usually being able to breed once they reach 35 grams.
+Sexual maturity is dependent in weight, usually being able to breed once they reach 35 grams.
 Throughout the breeding season females produce one to five clutches of two eggs.
-Females are able to store sperm for up to 15 months after mating.
 During egg development they are visible through the ventral skin.
 The eggs are soft and sticky when first released and measure approximately 28 x 15 mm.
 Fertilized eggs are covered with a thick, leathery, white membrane and quickly firm up.
 Eggs that remain soft are infertile.
 Incubation temperature determines sex of the offspring.
 At 26°C (79°F), a majority of females will be produced.
 Between a range of 29°C to 31°C (85°F to 87°F), equal males and females will be produced.
 At 32°C (90°F), a majority of males will be produced.

 Only Pakistan allows the export of wild caught geckos to the United States.
 Most of the leopard geckos sold in the U.S. are captive-bred.